Here at the Textile Arts Center we're always looking for new, talented people to join our team.

 1–2 Positions Available

-Supervisor: Education Managers
+Supervisor: Education Manager

 Interns get hands-on experience with helping to grow an arts organization through outreach and outward-facing interaction.
 Interns also work on researching and developing new materials to promote textile education to a larger audience.
 Responsibilities include: basic design and content creation for marketing collateral and social media platforms, basic data reporting and spreadsheet maintenance, assisting with seasonal event planning.